pawel-jurczyk/Fourthwall/README.md

 ## My decisions:
 - Using AlamofireImage library: it has a good support for downloading, caching and updating UI once the download completes.
 - CollectionView is a good choice when we want to present content with more then 1 column, so I'll use this one.

+## Next to implement:
+- Improve the constraints for the detail view.
+I've added modified autolayout constraints for landscape/portrait, but it's not perfect and it would take some more time to make look good.
+- Some placeholder image for the downloading state or when the image download fails, so that the user knows what's going on
+- Some refresh mechanism, so the user can retrigger the network call